KlunnyS/Project-SHIONN/README.md

 # ⚠️ Known Limitations

 * Portal 2 is not a high-speed simulator: training throughput is bounded by real-time game execution, physics simulation, rendering overhead, and chamber-reset time — unlike vectorized simulators used in typical RL benchmarks.
+* The deployed behavior-cloning policy has only been validated on the current navigation chamber.
+Completion there does not yet demonstrate generalization to unseen geometry or puzzle mechanics.
+* Behavior cloning is vulnerable to distribution shift: once the policy reaches a wall-facing or otherwise unfamiliar state, its own next actions can move it farther outside the expert dataset.
+Targeted expert-recovery demonstrations are the current mitigation.
+* The checked-in launchers contain machine-specific `DP-1` output defaults.
+Always verify the captured attempt video; feeding the policy another desktop produces meaningless actions even when Portal itself is focused.
 * Stages 4–6 represent a multi-month-to-multi-year research effort; even large-scale prior work on Portal-style tasks has struggled with momentum and multi-portal reasoning.
 Treated as a long-term direction, not a near-term deliverable.
 * The `GAME`-path-alias bug (see Resolved Deployment Issues) is an apparent engine bug in Portal 2's native Linux build; it may resurface on new installs and is mitigated, not fixed, by forcing Proton.
 * Recurrence (Stage 5) is explicitly *not* a mechanism for backtracking or undoing actions — that would require a planning/search capability, which is out of scope for the current roadmap and noted only as a possible long-term direction.